Stalwart Paladin Mod 11 Oathbound Paladin (Xbox One)

 - Ring – Personalized Adamant Ring of Recovery // Ring of Sudden Brutality +5

-- Waist – Greater Plated Band of Constitution // Belt of Valhalla
+- Waist – Greater Belt of Black Ice

 - Shirt – Drowcraft Chaincoat